AnneHartebrodt/earth-ml-sensitivity/README.md

 ### Results

-In total we identified more than `30 alternative nanobodies` which are more thermostable compared to wildtype and putatively preserves the structure and function.
+In total we identified more than `30 alternative nanobodies` which show to be (1) more thermostable and (2) similar structure and function compared to wildtype.
+The analysis was based on the TEMPRO nanobodies dataset and the outlined prediction steps.

+#### Example mutant nanobody from computed [Top hits](predictions/mutated_seq_with_predictions_tophits.csv):

-An example of a predicted thermostable mutant nanobody for the `sdab344` wildtype, identified using the TEMPRO nanobodies dataset and the outlined steps.
+The examples shows a predicted mutant nanobody for the `sdab344` which is more thermostable.
 The mutant has a `Y>F` mutation in the CDR3 loop, which preserves the nanobody's structure compared to the wildtype.
 The predicted Tm for the mutant is 66°C, more than 19°C higher than the wildtype's Tm of 47°C.

 ![image](./figures/mutation_example.png)